 Most of us already subconsciously know music scales and can sing them as we’ve been exposed to music from a young age.
 If someone sang a couple of notes and asked you to sing the next one, you’d be able to do it – but perhaps not know-how.

-In this article, we’ll look at different scales in music, how they work and how to use scales to make music and improve songwriting!
+In this article, we’ll look at different diatonic scales in music, tones and semitones, chromatic scale, interval patterns, tone scale, what is a leading tone and how major key, scale degree work within western music and how to use scales to make music and improve your songwriting!

-Musical scales are groups of notes which sound pleasant when played in or out of sequence, ascending or descending.
+Musical scales are groups of notes (12 notes per scale) which sound pleasant when played in or out of sequence, ascending or descending.
 If you’ve ever heard somebody doing a vocal warm-up, they are usually singing scales.
 This definition can be seen as a crude way of explaining this topic, however, it will set you on the right path for exploration.

 A more simple scale definition for music is that each musical scale’s notes can be seen as the alphabets of a language.
 Just like different languages have different alphabets or letters, each musical scale includes different notes or letters.

 There are many different types of scales in music.
 For example, major and minor scales in music are the most common.
 We’ll start with the most basic musical scale, which is known as the Major scale.